Travel guide

 How many GB do I use in four days in Tallinn?

-No. The eSIM coexists with your main SIM or eSIM: you keep your Spanish number for calls and SMS, and use the travel eSIM only for data.
+No. The eSIM coexists with your primary SIM or eSIM: you keep your Spanish number for calls and SMS, and use the travel eSIM only for data.
 This is the advantage of Dual SIM, which allows you to have both lines active at the same time.

 Conclusion